kakitone/finishingTool/README.md

 ## Input and output files ##

 Note that it is assumed that you have "contigs.fasta" , "raw_reads.fasta" in the destinedFolder and mummerPath is your path to Mummer.
+Therefore, please rename the files in the destinedFolder if needed.
 For "finisherSC.py", the key output file is **improved3.fasta** in destinedFolder.

 ## A sample test run ##